Inbibo/shift_docs/docs/intro/nesting_workflows.md

 ## Workflow Operator

-The `Workflow` operator allows to embed the execution of a workflow file inside an operator and use it in another workflow.
+The `Workflow` operator allows to embed the execution of a workflow file inside another workflow as an operator.
 When setting the file plug content to source a valid *.sft* file, the node will automatically update adding the input and output plugs corresponding to the workflow inputs and outputs.

 ![Nested Workflows](../images/nested_workflows.gif)